What exactly is a pop performance class and how will it help my child’s confidence grow?

 Every term we have a performance at the end and each year we have a bigger theatre show where all the children can come together on a big stage with pro lighting, sound and photographers.

 We also perform at school fairs, garden centres, fetes, music festivals and anywhere we can get an audience!!!
-This is all part of our growth philosophy and you will see your child developing each time they take to the stage.
+This is all part of our growth philosophy (see our blog on Pop Star Performers Philosophies Fun, Growth and Grit, here) and you will see your child developing each time they take to the stage.

 How can we give it a try?